- With the expert contribution of Adam Steinheiser, the Director of Accounting at Marketplace Homes

 Since the IRS has strict rules about who classifies as a full-time employee vs. a self-employed construction contractor, speak with your CPA to determine how to file paperwork for each hired hand.
-Generally, if you pay anyone over $600 per tax year, you must report it.
+Generally, if you pay anyone over $600 per tax year that is not classified as an employee, you must report it on form 1099-NEC.

 7. Insurance Premiums